 A posthumous degree may be awarded to a deceased undergraduate student who was within 16 credits of the completion of the requirements for graduation or to a deceased graduate student who was within 6 credits of the completion of the requirements for graduation.
 The student must have been enrolled during the past two regular semesters.
 The remaining credits would have completed all degree requirements, and the cumulative and major GPA requirements must be met.
 The appropriate degree may be awarded posthumously on the recommendation of the Dean of the Faculty with the approval of the Faculty Standards and Standing Committee and the President.
 The student’s transcript will show a notation that the degree was awarded posthumously.

-Unlike masters programs, post-baccalaureate certificates are made up from undergraduate courses.
+Unlike masters programs, post-baccalaureate certificates are not degree programs.
+Certificate curriculum may be composed of undergraduate or graduate courses.
 Post-baccalaureate certificates also differ from majors and minors in that they are undertaken after the awarding of the baccalaureate degree.
 Moreover, certificate programs may include a significant experiential component directed toward professional development.
 Certificate offerings can respond with agility to the evolving needs of the professors, student preferences, and funding opportunities.

 Requirements for Enrollment in a Post-Baccalaureate Certificate Program